-Live session

-Group 1: 25 June 2024 (13:50-18:30 CEST)

-DATES & TIMES

-Group 2: 26 June 2024 (13:50-18:30 CEST)

-Virtual live session

-Group 1 and 2: 04 September 2024 (15:00-16:30 CEST)

-LIVE SESSION VENUE

-IRCAD, 1 Place de l'Hôpital, 67000 Strasbourg, FRANCE

-MAX.
-ATTENDEES 40 delegates (per group)

-REGISTRATON EUROSPINE Member: €800 FEES Non-member: €1,000

-CME CREDITS EACCME accreditation is currently pending.

-LANGUAGE English

-DRESS CODE Smart casual

-A computer (Mac/PC) or tablet (Android/Mac) and stable internet connection are required to access the e-learning content.

-E-LEARNING In preparation for the live session, the mandatory self-paced elearning component will be available from 1 April 2024 on the EUROSPINE Learning Management System (LMS).
+DATES & TIMES Live session Group 1: 24 June 2025 (13:50-18:30 CEST) Group 2: 25 June 2025 (13:50-18:30 CEST) Virtual live session Group 1 and 2: 03 September 2025 (15:00-16:30 CEST) LIVE SESSION VENUE IRCAD, 1 Place de l'Hôpital, 67000 Strasbourg, FRANCE MAX.
+ATTENDEES 40 delegates (per group) REGISTRATON FEES EUROSPINE Member: €800 Non-member: €1,000 CME CREDITS Accreditation by the European Board for Accreditation of Continuing Education for Health Professionals (EBAC) is pending.
+LANGUAGE English DRESS CODE Smart casual E-LEARNING A computer (Mac/PC) or tablet (Android/Mac) and stable internet connection are required to access the e-learning content.
+In preparation for the live session, the mandatory self-paced e-learning component will be available from May 2024 on the EUROSPINE Learning Management System (LMS).
 This component must be completed before the live session.

-A module is only deemed as complete when participants have met

-ALL of the following conditions:

-MODULE COMPLETION

-- Passed the e-learning with at least 70% AND - Attended the live session AND - Attended the virtual BYOC live session AND - Submitted the course evaluations for the e-learning and the (virtual) live session component

-TARGET AUDIENCE Senior trainees and trained surgeons, who are planning a career in spine surgery.
+MODULE COMPLETION A module is only deemed as complete when participants have met ALL of the following conditions: Passed the e-learning with at least 70% AND Attended the live session AND Attended the virtual BYOC live session AND Submitted the course evaluations for the e-learning and the (virtual) live session component TARGET AUDIENCE Senior trainees and trained surgeons, who are planning a career in spine surgery.

-- Completion of e-learning module is mandatory - Attendance of the live session and virtual live session is mandatory

 IMPORTANT (!)

-- Group 1 and 2 contain the same content.
-Participants are registered for ONE of the groups only! - Changing groups once registered is NOT possible!
+Completion of e-learning module is mandatory Attendance of the live session and virtual live session is mandatory Group 1 and 2 contain the same content.
+Participants are registered for ONE of the groups only!
+Changing groups once registered is NOT possible!